Present at WM2020

 Topics of interest include research, development and operational experience over the complete spectrum of nuclear waste activities.
-In addition, there will be featured panel and paper sessions focusing on special topics such as our featured theme, “Reducing Long-Term Environmental Liability Through Efficient, Effective Clean-Up”, and our featured site, the US DOE Savannah River Site.
+In addition, there will be featured panel and paper sessions focusing on special topics such as our featured theme, “Reducing Long-Term Environmental Liability Through Efficient, Effective Clean-Up”, and our featured site, the US DOE Savannah River Operations Office.
 There will also be special reserved sessions on the Used Fuel, D&D, Procurement and Contracting, Safety, Clean-up of Legacy Sites Worldwide, and NRC/DoD topics.

 Types of Presentations

 Panel Sessions – Panel sessions consist of invited panelists by session organizers to present on specific topics.
 Panel Presenters are usually senior members of an agency or a corporation, or widely-recognized national and international subject matter experts.